 When is the last time you relaxed?
 And we don’t mean the last time you put your feet up after a long day...
 Think about the last time you escaped the everyday, put your phone down, and intentionally took some time out to relax.
-If it’s been a while, don’t worry — this week’s Ubiquinol Bucket List item is all about how to unwind.
+If it’s been a while, don’t worry — this week’s Ubiquinol Bucket List item is all about how to unwind and relieve anxiety.

 There are many benefits of taking a hot bath.
 You can burn calories, loosen up sore muscles, and even escape your family for a bit.
 But a bath is also a great way to relax.
 Start with a bath bomb or some lavender-scented Epsom salt.
 Next, light up some candles and dim the lights to give your eyes a break.
 Finally, put your phone on silent, and add some soothing music.

 Do some yoga

 If you’re already skipping this one over because you aren’t the ultimate yogi, have no fear.
 Yoga isn’t just for the stereotypical yoga enthusiast; it’s actually a great exercise for everyone, even if you’re not very flexible.
 Harvard Medical School said that yoga can help you lose weight, encourage healthier eating, and even support your heart health!

 Most children resist taking naps and often try to get out of it.
 But when those children grow up to be adults, they usually miss those very naps.
 These days, naps aren’t only for children or retirees.
 If you’re feeling exhausted, a nap could be beneficial for your health.
 Harvard Medical School even published a study on the benefits of naps!
 Be sure to set your alarm in case you have somewhere to be later.